tahoe-lafs/tahoe-lafs/docs/logging.rst

 roughly one category for each ``log.WEIRD``-or-higher level event in the Tahoe source code.

-The incident gatherer is created with the "``flogtool create-incident-gatherer WORKDIR``" command, and started with "``tahoe start``".
+The incident gatherer is created with the "``flogtool create-incident-gatherer WORKDIR``" command, and started with "``tahoe run``".
 The generated "``gatherer.tac``" file should be modified to add classifier functions.

 The incident gatherer writes incident names (which are simply the relative pathname of the ``incident-\*.flog.bz2`` file) into ``classified/CATEGORY``.